 We publish energy consumption data for our headquarters building once every 24 hours.
 The data shows the electricity consumed at the department’s King Charles Street building on Whitehall.
-It captures the energy required for heating, lighting and power.
-Due to a fault on our data collection equipment, gas and heat usage cannot currently be output in real time.
-We are investigating the cause of this and hope that the data will be restored by the end of December.
+It captures the energy required for electrical heating, lighting and power.
+Due to a technical issue gas and heat usage cannot currently be output in real time.

-See how much energy is being used for heating, lighting and power in the Foreign and Commonwealth Office headquarters building.
+See how much energy is being used for heating, lighting and power in the Foreign & Commonwealth Office (FCO)headquarters building.

 To make FCO’s UK estate more energy efficient, we are:

 - diverting previously expelled warm air from tunnels to the Main Building atrium

 - installing Automated Meter Reading equipment to help identify energy saving opportunities

 - installing voltage regulation equipment in all our main sites